Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Agro Feed  Sales Overview Dashboard/readme.md

-# 📈 Agribusiness Sales Performance Dashboard
+# 📈 Agro Feed Sales Performance Dashboard

 <p align="justify">This project presents a data analysis dashboard for a leading agribusiness company, focusing on the operational performance of its sales outlets and products.
 The dashboard provides a comprehensive overview of sales trends and outlet performance using key metrics and visualizations, allowing stakeholders to quickly identify areas of improvement and monitor operational health.</p>